 Mad or Nomad focuses on adventure bikes for round the world travel.
 So, our motorcycle articles are on bikes that are well suited and up to the challenge of overlanding long distances, can be easily used off-road, can take a battering and have a readily available supply of spare parts and are fixable the world over… But, this article isn’t.

 If you’re specifically after RTW bikes, have a read of our best RTW bikes article.
 If you need a hand choosing an adventure bike for travelling, then we have a comprehensive and packed guide explaining all of the considerations and things to look out for to help you find the right bike for your needs.
 And if you’re after the very latest adventure bikes released this year, check out the New Bikes guide.
-And for all our adventure motorcycle guides in one place, have a look at the Resources page.
+And for all our adventure motorcycle guides in one place, have a look at the Guides section.